Portable ethanol fuel testi kits are a simple solution to protect gas-powered engines from too high alcohol content in gasoline.

 The Politics of Ethanol Fuel

-The reason you have E10 fuel at the gas pumps is primarily because of the following U.S. government and EPA legislation:
+The reason you're finding E10 fuel at the gas pumps is primarily because of the following U.S. government and EPA legislation:

 The Clean Air Act (1990) and Alternative Motor Fuels Act (1988)